[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Response quality Faithfulness TRACE Evaluates whether the response is based on the provided context/sources

-Response quality Response relevance TRACE Evaluates whether the response appropriately answers the user's question
+Response quality Response relevance TRACE Evaluates whether the response appropriately addresses the user's question

 Response quality Coherence TRACE Evaluates whether the response is logically structured and consistent

-Response quality Conciseness TRACE Evaluates whether the response is appropriately concise without missing key information
+Response quality Conciseness TRACE Evaluates whether the response is appropriately concise without omitting important information

 Response quality Instruction following TRACE Evaluates how well the system prompt instructions are followed

-Response quality Refusal TRACE Detects whether questions are being avoided or answers directly refused
+Response quality Refusal TRACE Detects whether questions are evaded or responses are directly refused

-Task completion Goal success rate SESSION Evaluates whether the user's goal was achieved throughout the entire session
+Task completion Goal success rate SESSION Evaluates whether the user's goals were achieved throughout the entire session

 Component level Tool selection accuracy TOOL_CALL Evaluates whether the appropriate tool was selected for the task